finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 List holdings adjustments

-Get holdings adjustments from a transaction portfolio in an interval of effective time.
+List the holdings adjustments made to a transaction portfolio over a given interval of effectiveAt time.

 ### Example
 ```java